hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/3-networking/index.md

             - can use in rural areas
             - doctors can teach students
                 - observe surgical procedure
+            - advantages
+                - saves time and money
+                - will save time by not staying overnight
+                - doctors are less fatigued
+                - saves time of printing large documents
+                - less likely to misplace documents
+                - safer
+                    - no travel
+                    - less accidents
+                - environmentally friendly, no car is needed
+                - hospital doctors can demonstrate procedures to other doctors
+            - disadvantages
+                - poor video quality (bandwidth)
+                - video & audio lag
+                - power outages - breakdown of transmission
+                - hackers can hack meeting
+                - hackers can gain access to patient documents
+                - doctors maybe put off by camera (as people are self concious when being recorded)
+                - when not at home, extra equipment needed to join meeting
         - education (teachers, students)
             - opportunity to learn content from other regions
             - lectures made available world wide